 Reader favorites that have been called out over the years:

-Sneaker Sneakers: The Classics
+Sneaker Sneakers for Weekends: The Classics

 We’ve actually had a conversation about what your weekend sneakers say about you — some of the “classic” sneakers we discussed are below…